annh9b/JPEGView-Static/README.md

 * JPEGView-Static: Metaverse City is a welcoming roleplay community aimed towards newcomers and veterans alike

 ![JPEGView-Static: Metaverse City is a welcoming roleplay community aimed towards newcomers and veterans alike](screenshots/JpegView-SL-1.jpg?raw=true)

+There are much more screenshots on the external sites.